FastTrack™ Strategic Planning System

 - Prepare — choose stakeholder groups and questions

-- Apply — turn responses into themes, tensions, SWOT items, and priorities you will use
+- Apply — turn responses into themes, tensions, SWOT items, and priorities

-- Goals & Strategies: Themes and tensions you selected for strategy appear as hints while drafting goals and strategies.
+- Goals & Strategies: Themes and tensions selected for strategy appear as hints while drafting goals and strategies.

+- Synthesis: Stakeholder insight informs decisions; it does not dictate them.
 Combine it with business and environmental data.

 Step 1: Prepare for Stakeholder Insight